ksoze84/sokore/README.md

 }
 ```

-Constructor code of the class and its inherited instances constructors are not part of the mounting/unmounting logic of react.
+Constructor code constructors are not part of the mounting/unmounting logic of React.
 Hook state listeners may or may not be ready when the code executes.

 It is safe to write code that does not involve changing the state directly.